vedro-universe/vedro-docs/docs/integrations/httpx-client.md

 import TerminalOutput from '@site/src/components/TerminalOutput';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import Link from '@site/src/components/Link';

 # HTTPX Client

-[vedro-httpx](https://pypi.org/project/vedro-httpx/) is a plugin designed for the Vedro testing framework.
-Its main goal is to simplify the process of sending HTTP requests via [HTTPX](https://www.python-httpx.org/), a fully-featured HTTP client that supports both synchronous and asynchronous APIs, as well as HTTP/1.1 and HTTP/2 protocols.
+<Link to="https://pypi.org/project/vedro-httpx/">vedro-httpx</Link> is a plugin designed for the Vedro testing framework.
+Its main goal is to simplify the process of sending HTTP requests via <Link to="https://www.python-httpx.org/">HTTPX</Link>, a fully-featured HTTP client that supports both synchronous and asynchronous APIs, as well as HTTP/1.1 and HTTP/2 protocols.

 ## Setup